tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #> 1     1 -2.69 -0.843
 #> 2     2 -2.73 -0.434
 ```
-(This isn't very useful when used directly, but as you'll see shortly, it's really useful inside functions.)
+(This isn't very useful when used directly, but as you'll see shortly, it's really useful inside of functions.)

 To put this another way, before dplyr 1.0.0, each summary had to be a single value (one row, one column), but now we've lifted that restriction so each summary can generate a rectangle of arbitrary size.
 This is a big change to `summarise()` but it should have minimal impact on existing code because it _broadens_ the interface: all existing code will continue to work, and a number of inputs that would have previously errored now work.

 ## Quantiles

-To demonstrate this new flexibility in a more useful situation, lets take a look at `quantile()`. `quantile()` was hard to use previously because it returns multiple values.
+To demonstrate this new flexibility in a more useful situation, let's take a look at `quantile()`. `quantile()` was hard to use previously because it returns multiple values.
 Now it's straightforward:

 ```r